Discovering Sri Lanka: Your Ultimate Airport Guide

 Emissions ReductionElectric ground vehicles; optimized aircraft traffic flow

-Sri Lanka’s airports continue to develop their environmental strategies to ensure sustainable operations while catering to the growing demands of air travel.
+Sri Lanka’s airports continue to develop their environmental strategies to ensure sustainable operations while catering to the growing air travel demands.

 Economic Impact of Airports on Sri Lanka

-Airports play a crucial role in the economic development of Sri Lanka, serving as gateways for both international trade and tourism.
+Airports play a crucial role in Sri Lanka’s economic development, serving as gateways for international trade and tourism.
 The island’s strategic location in the Indian Ocean makes it an ideal hub for air traffic connecting the East and the West.

 Bandaranaike International Airport (Colombo) and Mattala Rajapaksa International Airport (Hambantota) are significant contributors to the national economy.
-They support direct and indirect employment in sectors such as airline services, airport management, and cargo handling.
+They support direct and indirect employment in airline services, airport management, and cargo handling sectors.

-• Tourism: Airports are the primary entry points for tourists, who significantly contribute to Sri Lanka’s GDP.
+• Tourism: Airports are the primary entry points for tourists, significantly contributing to Sri Lanka’s GDP.
 In 2018, tourism accounted for about 4.9% of the GDP, with visitor numbers influenced by air connectivity.

 • Trade: Air cargo facilities enable the export of perishable goods, such as Sri Lanka’s renowned tea, spices, and seafood, contributing to trade balances.